 What if my results aren’t available in three days?

 The state claims they have made contracts with those testing sites to make sure that they will be done in three days.
 But again, if they fail, then don’t get on the plane.
 The state requires that you receive and print negative test results before you arrive.
-So even if you get negative test results an hour after you land or even during your flight, you will be forced to quarantine in your hotel room for two weeks or the length of your stay, whichever is shorter.
+So even if you get negative test results an hour after you land or even during your flight, you will be forced to quarantine in your hotel room for 10 days or the length of your stay, whichever is shorter.
 This change came because the state wants to motivate all travellers to be Covid-free on the plane and they want to punish those that did not have a negative test result when they departed.
 The only silver lining is that most airlines have waived change fees.

 What if my flight is delayed to the point that it leaves more than 72 hours after I took the test?